I7-Examples/When-in-Rome-1/docs/source.txt

 cause	response
-can't take yourself rule	"'I think I'd need the power of levitation in order to do that,' the girl says." can't take other people rule	"'I don't know what manners they teach where you come from, but back in Ohio it was thought impolite to pick people up without their permission,' the girl remarks." can't take component parts rule	"'[The noun] [is/are] pretty well attached to [a random thing which is joined to the noun],' the girl remarks." can't take people's possessions rule	"'Just snatching it from [a random person who holds the noun]?
+can't take yourself rule	"'I think I'd need the power of levitation in order to do that,' the girl says." can't take other people rule	"'I don't know what manners they teach where you come from, but back in Ohio it was thought impolite to pick people up without their permission,' the girl remarks." can't take component parts rule	"'[The noun] [is-are] pretty well attached to [a random thing which is joined to the noun],' the girl remarks." can't take people's possessions rule	"'Just snatching it from [a random person who holds the noun]?
 That doesn't seem polite.'" can't take what you're inside rule	"'From inside?' the girl demands." can't take what's already taken rule	"[already done]" can't take scenery rule	"'I don't think I have quite the lifting power,' the girl says.
 'Though I'd enjoy watching you try.'" can't take what's fixed in place rule	"'I don't think I have quite the lifting power,' the girl says.
 'Though I'd enjoy watching you try.'" can't exceed carrying capacity rule	"She holds up her hands.
-'I'm already full up, here.'" can't remove from closed containers rule	"[physical impossibility]" can't insert into closed containers rule	"[physical impossibility]" can't go that way rule	"[physical impossibility]" can't go through closed doors rule	"[physical impossibility]"
+'I'm already full up, here.'" can't insert into closed containers rule	"[physical impossibility]" can't go that way rule	"[physical impossibility]" can't go through closed doors rule	"[physical impossibility]"